 In-ground pools are very heavy.
 Hence, it is essential that they are supported well.
 Most of these pools are installed using piers that are similar to the piers used in the case of pier and beam foundations.
 However, the builder may be able to forgo the piers if he implements the right soil stabilization methods before the construction starts.
 If the contractor fails to prepare the ground correctly, the soil could shift under the pool.
 This can harm your home’s foundation, especially if the pool is placed closer to your home.

-You may already have a pool and you haven’t seen any major issues with it or with your foundation.
-Are you in the clear or might there still be problems on the horizon?
+You may already have an in-ground pool and haven’t seen any major issues with it or with your foundation.
+Does that mean that you’re in the clear, or might there still be problems on the horizon?
 An in-ground pool can actually shift and not cause major problems with your foundation right away.
-You should do regular inspections around the pool area.
-When shifting occurs you may develop small cracks in the pool or on the deck.
-This can have catastrophic results if left unattended.
-These cracks will allow for water to leak beneath the pool and into the soil beneath it.
+But if you inspect the pool area regularly, you can catch issues early.
+By noticing problems before they get worse, you can avoid significant damage and save money on repairs.

 Hairline cracks forming in the pool or on the deck are the very first signs of shifting.
 This can have catastrophic results if left unattended.
 To begin with, even a small crack may allow water to leak under your pool.
 As a small leak may not always be noticeable, particularly if you’re not paying attention, it can lead to water accumulation under your pool and possibly your home’s foundation.
 Standing water is the enemy of foundations.
 When you have standing water that is not absorbed, the clay soil beneath the foundation of your home will be compromised.
 More specifically, clay soil is susceptible to swelling and softening when exposed to persistent wet conditions.
 This may cause shifting and cracking to occur in your home’s foundation.